lxNewsxl/Xavier-React/README.md

 ﻿
 # Xavier Framework

-Xavier is a new framework for reading .xavier files and generating pure Javascript modules for the rendering of components on a variety of different platforms.
+Xavier is a new web framework for reading .xavier files and generating pure Javascript modules for the rendering of components on a variety of different platforms.
 Xavier reads everything between x{ and }x as valid C# and everything between {{ and }} as valid Javascript, which it then compiles into a single output module.
 This allows developers to use C# to describe the objects while outputting JavaScript code to render the components.

 ## Getting Started